cmu-db/noisepage/build-support/data/README.md

 * `bad_words.txt` -- Keywords that cannot appear in the source code.
 * `clangformat_suppressions.txt` -- Files/directory to ignore when we run clang-format.
-* `lsan_suppressions.txt` -- Source to ignore for memory leaks.
-* `sanitize_suppressions.txt` -- Source to ignore with the sanitizers.
+* `sanitize_suppressions.txt` -- Targets to ignore with the sanitizers.
-* `valgrind_suppressions.txt` -- Source to ignore with Valgrind.
+* `valgrind_suppressions.txt` -- Targets to ignore with Valgrind.
 This is currently not used.